Our lives are made

 – Rob Thomas

 Life should not only be lived, it should be celebrated and nothing says “celebration” more than a gorgeous layer cake.
-As I’m no pastry chef and neither is my resident baker (aka husband), we like to keep it simple.
 This cake is super easy to make, light and delicious.
 It’s made with whole wheat flour and flavoured with cinnamon… not the usual vanilla.
-It really is nothing more than a basic cinnamon coffee cake and if that’s what you are in the mood for, then simply half the recipe and enjoy!
+It really is nothing more than a basic cinnamon coffee cake and if that’s what you are in the mood for, then simply half the recipe and enjoy.
 If you want to get fancy, then use your favourite frosting (I’ve used the basic whipping cream and sugar combination) and top with seasonal fruits and edible flora.

 Note: I topped the cake with thyme, mint, pansies and berries… all edible.
 However, the clematis that I’ve used here is not edible but the flowers have such a stiff stem that they are perfect for poking into a cake.
 (I wrap the portion that gets poked into the cake with aluminum foil).